Back

 AM sold us.
 Benny almost went out of his mind over that one.
 We'll hike all that way and it'll be

 putrified or some damn thing.
 I say forget it.
-Stay here, it'll have to come
+Stay here, it'll have to come up something

 pretty soon or we'll die."